jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 Jordan set up our current all hands support schedule - Tuesdays and Thursdays someone from outside the support team spends the day answering requests.
-They come in a little earlier in the morning so Jordan can get them set up, and we're available to them the whole time to help answer questions.
+They come in a little earlier so Jordan can get them set up, and we're available to them the whole time to help answer questions.

 ---